 1. Use the Wayback Machine:

-• c.
-Explore the archived snapshots of the website by selecting different dates.
+- c.
+Explore the website’s archived snapshots by selecting different dates.
 Pay close attention to the content and any changes over time.

 2. Look for Signs of Spam or Suspicious Activity: